FLORIDA RESIDENCY REQUIREMENTS

 Important: Once classes begin, tuition rates (in-state or out-of-state) are final and cannot be changed for that term.

 Watch this 10-minute video for a step-by-step guide on how to qualify for in-state tuition.
-A full transcript of the video is available.

 Required Residency Documents